This leaflet is part of our series on arthritis

 - Inflammation of the urethra can also develop as a reaction to a gut infection as part of the syndrome of reactive arthritis.
 In this case, no germs are found in the urethra and it may develop after, or at the same time as, the joint symptoms.

-- Conjunctivitis (inflammation of the front of the eye).
+- Inflammation of the front of the eye (conjunctivitis).
 This can make your eye look red.
 But, it is not very painful, does not affect vision, and is not serious.

-- Uveitis (inflammation of a deeper part of the eye).
+- Inflammation of a deeper part of the eye (uveitis).
 This can cause redness of the eye, pain and blurring of vision.
 It is more serious than conjunctivitis.

 - A scaly skin rash on the hands and feet (keratoderma blennorrhagica) occurs in a small number of cases.

 - Inflammation and redness at the end of the penis (circinate balanitis) sometimes occurs.
-But, it is not usually painful or serious.
+However, it is not usually painful or serious.

 - Mouth ulcers, which are usually painless.